yannissgarra/adr-bundle/README.md

 }
 ```

-This responder is active if the request contains `HTTP_ACCEPT text/html` header and if there is the Template attribute.
+This responder is active if the request contains `HTTP_ACCEPT text/html` header (warning: a twig template is needed for this responder, otherwise it will throw an `\Webmunkeez\ADRBundle\Exception\RenderException` exception).
 It has a `priority: -20`.

 ##### JsonResponder